 View Rideau Canal Sea-Doo Tour – Kingston to Westport in a larger map

-Even with numerous speed zones, our initial progress up the Cataraqui River system was steady.
-We had to slip into the water once to pull weeds from our intakes, a simple procedure which required almost full immersion under the Sea-Doo’s.
-Many parts of the Rideau Canal are weedy, especially from Smiths Falls to Ottawa, so we made it a habit to check our intakes a couple of times each day.
+Even with numerous speed zones, the initial progress of our Sea Doo ride up the Cataraqui River system was steady.
+We had to slip into the water once to pull weeds from our intakes, a simple procedure which required almost full immersion under our Sea-Doo watercraft.
+Many parts of the Rideau Canal are weedy, especially from Smiths Falls to Ottawa.
+So we made it a habit to check our intakes a couple of times each day.
 Our worst area was Dows Lake and the adjacent canal in Ottawa where we had to de-weed several times.

 After Kingston Mills, our arrival at most lock stations that day was bang on, with little waiting at the blue lines for the gates to open.
-Unfortunately, we missed the mark at Jones Falls, a flight of four consecutive locks where boats transfer through completely one way (15-30 min. per lock) before those waiting at the other end get their turn.
-Our wait was twice as long as this because we arrived at the south end when an upriver (northbound) lock-through was already in process, so there was both the upriver transfer and then the downriver one before we could enter to go up.
+Unfortunately, we missed the mark at Jones Falls.
+At this flight of four consecutive locks, boats transfer through completely one way (15-30 min. per lock) before those waiting at the other end get their turn.
+Our wait was twice as long as this.
+Thats because we arrived at the south end when an upriver (northbound) lock-through was already in process.
+So there was both the upriver transfer and then the downriver one before we could enter to go up.
 That’s why our Sea Doo tour planning has to be flexible and include numerous ‘Plan B’s’.

 Nothing to do but wait.
-We took the opportunity to gas up and check out the Hotel Kenney, located at the south end of the locks, where we intended to stay on our last night.
-We also lunched on good burgers and great shakes in their snack bar, before touring an 1839 blacksmith shop and an historic stone arch dam.
-Storm clouds continued to battle with the sun overhead, and several times, we spotted lightening flashes on the horizon.
+So we took the opportunity to gas up and check out the Hotel Kenney, located at the south end of the locks.
+We intended to stay there on the final night of our Sea Doo ride.
+Also, we lunched on good burgers and great shakes in their snack bar, before touring an 1839 blacksmith shop and an historic stone arch dam.
+Storm clouds continued to battle with the sun overhead.
+Several times, we spotted lightening flashes on the horizon.
 But two and a half hours later, we emerged upriver from the last of the Jones locks at four o’clock.
 We had three more locks and more than 27 kilometres to go.
 If we had hit that Kingston Mills four-flighter at the wrong time too, Westport wouldn’t have been doable that night.
+Hello, farmer’s daughter!

 I should note at this point, that the Newboro lock station is the watershed for the Rideau system.
-Until now, we had been travelling upriver on the Cataraqui River system as it drains in to Lake Ontario, but after Newboro, our journey would flow the opposite way towards the Ottawa River.
+Until now, we had been travelling upriver on the Cataraqui River system as it drains in to Lake Ontario.
+But after Newboro, our journey would flow the opposite way towards the Ottawa River.
 It is also crucial to remember that the marker buoys switch after Newboro: from Kingston to Newboro red is on the right.
 From Newboro (at N650), green is on the right.
-Obviously, the same occurred in reverse on return trip.
+Obviously, the same occurred in reverse on return Sea Doo ride.

 Rideau Canal Sea Doo Tour: Day Three – Westport to Merrickville, Ontario…